rcmoutinho/javatohtml/CONTRIBUTING.md

 ## Coding

-I'm using eclipse default formating to make a good code format, but it's not a requirement.
+* I'm using eclipse default formating to make a good code format, but it's not a requirement.
 Just have a try.
+* To create new elements, with HTML5 support please, I use [W3C Schools](http://www.w3schools.com/tags/) to check not implemented tags/attributes yet and get the description of each attribute to know what each one does
+* Make some unit test to check the supported, attributes utilization and other specific things of your implementation

 ## Suggesting Enhancements / New Features